antarctica/lantern/docs/monitoring.md

 > [!NOTE]
 > The 'GetFileMetadataByPath' operation within this flow MUST be connected to an account that can access all files
 > across all Items hosted in SharePoint.

+#### Verification SAN proxy

+SAN references cannot be accessed anonymously.
+A Power Automate flow is used as a basic proxy to validate the specified path exists on the SAN.
+This check does not verify the path contains expected data (as we don't know what to expect).

+See the [Setup](/docs/setup.md#power-automate-san-proxy) docs for more information on setting up this proxy.

+> [!NOTE]
+> The 'List files in folder' operation within this flow MUST be connected to an account that can access all files
+> across all Items referenced from the SAN.

 ### Verification report